Shuuryaa/Floovi-Privacy/README.md

 Floovi is not intended for individuals under the age of 13 (or the equivalent minimum age in your jurisdiction).
 We do not knowingly collect personal data from children.

 ## 6. Bot Usage Rules
-By using Moon Music, you agree to the following:
+By using Floovi, you agree to the following:
 - **No Spamming** – Excessive or automated command usage is prohibited.
 - **No Advertising** – Promotional content using the bot is not allowed.
 - **No Exploits or Abuse** – Attempting to hack, reverse engineer, or misuse the bot will result in permanent bans.